A charming and sophisticated destination that welcomes visitors with open arms.

 Atrani, Amalfi, and Minori are all seaside towns that are easy to reach.
 Of course, the return journey might be more challenging, but you can always opt for a bus ride back.

 The walk to Amalfi takes about an hour, as does the stroll to Minori.
-Heading up to Scala, however, the uphill trek is more demanding.
-Also, you could intersect the scenic Lemon Path, fragrant like the citrus groves that give its name.
+Heading up to Scala, however, is steeper and more challenging.
+Also, you could intersect the scenic Lemon Path, fragrant like the citrus groves it's named after.

 Exploring the Amalfi Coast is enchanting and exhilarating, but oh, what a workout!
-After all that up and down, it's time to refuel properly.
+After all that up and down, it's time to refuel like a local.

 As for Ravello's exclusive tradition, pasta with zucchini is mandatory during the celebrations for San Pantaleone, on July 27.

-Can't decide what to eat first?
-Try scialatielli, a typical fresh pasta format popular on the Amalfi Coast.
+Not sure where to start?
+Go for scialatielli, a typical fresh pasta format popular on the Amalfi Coast.
 Its name is evocative and comes directly from the dialect: for some, it means "enjoyment" (from Neapolitan "scialare").
-With every forkful, you'll discover why it's so fitting!
+One bite and you’ll see why!